cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

          OpenSSL library, but not available by default on blank Windows systems.
 1.4.30-Beta03  Mar.
 2009  First public beta of version 1.4.30.
 1.4.30-Beta04  June 2009  Second public beta of version 1.4.30.
-1.4.30   Many bug fixes, slightly enhanced functionality compared to 1.4.2x.
+1.4.30   Many bug fixes, enhanced functionality compared to 1.4.21.